-This beacon has become a symbol for the many cruise liners that dock at the new pier and serves as a warm welcome mat to the cruise goers who disembark for their day excursions.
+This beacon has become a symbol for the many cruise liners that dock at the new pier and serves as a warm welcome mat to the cruise-goers who disembark for their day excursions.

-The big fiddle also serves as a fabulous example of Nova Scotia’s strong musical roots, which of course stems from the thousands of fiddlers who have called this province home.
+The Big Fiddle also serves as a fabulous example of Nova Scotia’s strong musical roots, which of course stems from the thousands of fiddlers who have called this province home.

 Canada’s version of the Lochness monster harbours in the deep Okanagan Lake in British Columbia.

 But you can be guaranteed a fun photo-op with the green sea dragon statue in Kelowna’s City Park.

 Canada’s Big Apple reigns proud outside the small, sleepy hamlet of Colborne, Ontario.

-The life-size statue of Jumbo the Elephant in St Thomas, Ontario is stands as a tribute to Jumbo the elephant, the most famous elephant in the world.
+However, it stands as a tribute to Jumbo the elephant, the most famous elephant in the world.